FAQ

 Is this the Doris Duke Conservation Scholars Program (DDCSP)?

 Not anymore.
 We have rebranded with a new name and different support.
 Dr. Dorceta Taylor was the program director for DDCSP at the University of Michigan.
 The program was with Yale School of the Environment for one year while the last cohort finished their internships.
 In 2021, Dr. Taylor launched the Yale Conservation Scholars - Early Leadership Initiative, which is not tied to the Doris Duke Conservation Scholars Program or the Doris Duke Foundation.
+In 2023, the Doris Duke Foundation ended DDCSP.

 I am an organization interested in hosting a scholar or donating to the program.
 How can I move forward?

 Please email us at ycs-eli@yale.edu, and our program managers will assist you.
 You can also donate by navigating to the JEDSI website and selecting “support JEDSI” to link to our donation page.
-You can specify funds for YCS-ELI in the comments section
+You can specify funds for YCS-ELI in the comments secti